-Natural quiet is a valuable, but vanishing, resource of our public lands and must be protected.
+Natural quiet is a vanishing resource of our public lands and must be protected.
 The ability to hear natural sounds, and experience natural quiet, is essential to quiet recreational pursuits.

 A fair and balanced allocation of Alaska’s public lands for both non-motorized and motorized recreational uses; effective planning that designates appropriate areas and facilities for quiet recreation and that minimizes the impact of motorized recreation where it is allowed; and enforcement of all regulations that protect quiet areas.